axelvaldez/radical-companies/_posts/children-stories/2024-08-06-how-it-went.markdown

     </td>
    </tr>
   </table>
- <p>It seems that House that Fiat came up with was good at absorbing all that got in its way.</p>
+ <p>It seems that Fiat House was good at absorbing all that got in its way.</p>
- <p>And the time went by.
+ <p>And the time came and went.
+And an eagle flew by.
 And the times changed.</p>

 <h1>Things Changed</h1>
  <p>Radical came together from pieces on the floor left by others as they came apart.</p>